-- 7.1 The HRA faces a number of risks and uncertainties, both external to the Council and internal changes. - 7.2 Pay award pay inflation has been included at 1% in line with the Budget Strategy.
-Should the pay award be higher than this, the MTFP would be affected.
-A pay contingency is included in the revenue budget for 2018/19 which could cover any shortfall in budget in the short to medium term. - 7.3 Capital receipts the MTFP includes the use of capital receipts to fund the New Build and Development Programme and the Sheltered Housing Modernisation.
+- 7.1 The HRA faces a number of risks and uncertainties, both external to the Council and internal changes. - 7.2 Pay award pay inflation has been included over the medium term at 2% in line with the General Fund.
+Should the pay award be higher than this, the MTFP would be affected. - 7.3 Capital receipts the MTFP includes the use of capital receipts to fund the New Build and Development Programme and the Sheltered Housing Modernisation.
 Should these assets not be sold, or sold for a lower price than expected, alternative funding would need to be allocated for the schemes to progress as planned.
 However, should a higher capital receipt be achieved, this would provide additional funding for other projects. - 7.4 Rents it is now known that after the four year rent reduction (the final year of which is 2019/20), rents will return to the previous rent guidance of Consumer Price Index (CPI) + 1%.
 Although it is positive that the rental increase is agreed, members should be mindful that rent guidance has previously been changed at short notice.